Yuen Ren Chao: Career development

 In 1938, he left for the US and resided there afterwards.
 In 1945, he served as president of the Linguistic Society of America, and in 1966 a special issue of the society's journal Language was dedicated to him.
 In 1954, he became an American citizen.
-In the 1950s he was among the first members of the Society for General Systems Research.
+In the 1950s he was among the first members of the Society for General Systems Research and he also participated in the Macy conferences.
 From 1947 to 1960, he taught at the University of California at Berkeley, where in 1952, he became Agassiz Professor of Oriental Languages.

-Both Chao and his wife Yang were known for their good senses of humor, he particularly for his love of subtle jokes and language puns: they published a family history entitled, Life with Chaos: the autobiography of a Chinese family.

-Late in his life, he was invited by Deng Xiaoping to return to China in 1981.
-Previously at the invitation of Premier Zhou En-Lai, Chao and his wife returned to China in 1973 for the first time since the 1940s.
-He visited China again between May and June in 1981 after his wife died in March the same year.
-He died in Cambridge, Massachusetts.
-His first daughter Rulan Chao Pian (1922–2013) was Professor of East Asian Studies and Music at Harvard.
-His third daughter Lensey, born in 1929, is a children's book author and mathematician.

-Work
+Grammar and Linguistic Works

-When in the US in 1921, Chao recorded the Standard Chinese pronunciation gramophone records distributed nationally, as proposed by Commission on the Unification of Pronunciation.
+While in the United States in 1921, Chao recorded Old National Pronunciation gramophone records, which were then distributed nationally as proposed by Commission on the Unification of Pronunciation as part of its failed campaign to manufacture a unified Standard Chinese.

-He is the author of one of the most important standard modern works on Chinese grammar, A Grammar of Spoken Chinese (Berkeley: University of California Press, 1968), which was translated into Chinese separately by Lü Shuxiang (吕叔湘) in 1979 and by Ting Pang-hsin (丁邦新) in 1980.
+He is the author of one of the most important standard modern works on Chinese grammar, A Grammar of Spoken Chinese, which was translated into Chinese separately by Lü Shuxiang in 1979 and by Ting Pang-hsin in 1980.
 It was an expansion of the grammar chapters in his earlier textbooks, Mandarin Primer and Cantonese Primer.
-He was co-author of the Concise Dictionary of Spoken Chinese, which was the first dictionary to characterize Chinese characters as bound (used only in polysyllables) or free (permissible as a monosyllabic word).
+He was co-author of the Concise Dictionary of Spoken Chinese, which was the first dictionary to characterize Chinese characters as bound or free—usable only in polysyllables or permissible as a monosyllabic word, respectively.